 (e) False and fraudulent representation;

 (f) Mistaken belief.

-Thus, victims who lack cognitive capacity to give their consent cannot be considered to have voluntarily or freely given their Consent.
-In the case of Francis 2 Qd R 300, the Court held that rape is committed if a man had a sexual intercourse with a woman who is incapable of deciding to give her consent due to sleep or intoxication.
+Thus, victims who lack the cognitive capacity to give their consent cannot be considered to have voluntarily or freely given their Consent.
+In the case of Francis 2 Qd R 300, the Court held that rape is committed if a man had sexual intercourse with a woman who is incapable of deciding to give her consent due to sleep or intoxication.

-However in the case of P S Shaw 2 Qd R 97 the Court elucidated that the threats must be substantial in order to intimidate the victim and to establish that the consent of the latter was not freely and voluntarily obtained.
+However in the case of P S Shaw 2 Qd R 97 the Court elucidated that the threats must be substantial to intimidate the victim and to establish that the consent of the latter was not freely and voluntarily obtained.
 The accused in the said case was convicted for raping his sister-in-law after threatening her that he would not let her return to their house and subject her to future sexual abuse.